Have you ever wondered how a child's handedness develops? What contributes to the emergence of a dominant or preferred hand in children?

-(If your baby under 18months does not move both hands together like this, and tends to leave one hand out completely, then see your doctor or paediatrician urgently)
+(If your baby under 18months does not move both hands together like this, and tends to leave one hand out completely, then see your doctor or paediatrician urgently.)

 Some examples of symmetrical movements that we see in older children are jumping and clapping hands.

-Crawling is thus a vital part of a baby’s development, as it gives the baby tremendous opportunities to develop good bilateral coordination in preparation for handedness.
+Creeping/crawling is thus a vital part of a baby’s development, as it gives the baby tremendous opportunities to develop good bilateral coordination in preparation for handedness.

 As the child grows and develops, more reciprocal skills such as walking, running, climbing and riding a tricycle develop.
 Both sides are doing the same task, one side at a time.
-Using the hands to pull in a rope is a good example of reciprocal bilateral coordination of the hands.
+Using both hands to pull in a rope is a good example of reciprocal bilateral coordination of the hands.

 The next phase of bilateral coordination development is called asymmetrical bilateral coordination .
 This means that both sides of the body are working together, but they are doing a different, yet complementary task.

 Look at this child coloring in.
-He has developed asymmetrical bilateral coordination as can be seen by one hand holding the paper while the other hand colors with a crayon.
+He has developed asymmetrical bilateral coordination skills as can be seen by one hand holding the paper while the other hand colors with a crayon.

-As the child gets better at getting both hands to work together in a complementary way, the ability to cross the midline begins to emerge.
+As the child gets better at getting both hands to work together in a complementary way, the ability to cross the body's midline begins to emerge.

 Crossing the midline means that one hand spontaneously moves over to the other side of the body to work there.

 Before crossing the midline is established, you may have noticed that your young child tends to use the left hand on the left side of the body and the right hand on the right side of the body.

 However, in order for handedness to develop properly, crossing the midline needs to be an established skill.
 That means that the child needs to be comfortable spontaneously crossing the midline with either hand.